 In most reactive arthritis patients, the prognosis is usually good as they recover within 2 to 3 months.
 But in 15 to 20 percent of them, it progresses to Spondyloarthropathy and ankylosing in the next 10 to 20 years.
 Ankylosing spondylitis life expectancy can be normal if diagnosed and treated early.

 There is no cure for Spondyloarthropathy, but as compared to rheumatoid arthritis, the long-term anti-inflammatory therapy shows better outcomes.

-What are the treatments of Spondyloarthropathy?
+What are the treatments for Spondyloarthropathy?

 Since there is no cure, treatment focuses on managing pain, improving mobility, and reducing complications.
 The available options are